yonson2/aniversario.lunesdelios.com/README.md

 The website for lunes de lios's first aniversary.

 ## Development
-To preview your changes live locally:
+To preview your build locally:
 ```sh
 npm run preview
 ```